Financial support and money

 Student prices and offers at the gym

-The SU Gym offers low student pricing, free trials for activities, and a cooling-off period for subscriptions (new members receive a refund if they change their mind).
+The SU Gym offers low student pricing and a cooling-off period for subscriptions (new members receive a refund if they change their mind).
 Annual members gain access to over 100 gyms across the country in the BUCS UNIversal Gym network.
 The University is also partnered with Plymouth Life Centre, where students benefit from free swimming and reduced cost climbing sessions.

 Free menstrual products